NETWAYS/rt-extension-pretixapi/README.md

-# MySQL Query Hint Extension for RequestTracker
+# RequestTracker Action for Pretix

 #### Table of Contents